 Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on.
-Modern alternative to SAML for cloud-native identity providers.
+A modern alternative to SAML for cloud-native identity providers.

 SAML vs OAuth/OIDC